postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 Or, you can invite a user to join your team with a link.
 To do so, select **Get Link**.

 Team Admins and [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can send invitations for any role type.
-Additionally, users with the Developer role can invite other Developers, without the need for approval by a Team Admin.
+Users with the Developer role can invite other Developers, without the need for approval by a Team Admin.

 Any team member can submit requests to invite collaborators to your team.
 You can review these requests in your [team dashboard](https://go.postman.co/settings/team/members) and choose to approve or dismiss them.
 If you approve the request, Postman will send an invitation to the individual.